 How much does kilowatt of electricity cost in Hawaii?

-As of 2018 the average cost for one month of utilities is $226 for two people!
+As of 2021 the average cost for one month of utilities, Hawaii has the most expensive utilities in the nation.
+On average, residents are paying $587 per month.
+This obviously varies based on occupancy and usage.
 When you consider that most residences in Hawaii use electric stoves and dryers, not to mention air conditioning, the usage can get quite high.
 Your average bill for a home will be over $300 and probably more like $400.

 Water, Gas, Gasoline, Sewage, Garbage are all very expensive.